panoptic-labs/docs/docs/contracts/deployment-addresses.md

 # Deployment Addresses

 PanopticPools and CollateralTrackers are [proxy contracts](https://info.etherscan.com/what-is-proxy-contract/), with one PanopticPool per underlying Uniswap pool, and two CollateralTrackers per PanopticPool.
 You can fetch the PanopticPool for a given Uniswap pool [from the PanopticFactory](https://panoptic.xyz/docs/contracts/V2/contract.PanopticFactory#getpanopticpool).
-The core logic, however, is deployed to the following stable addresses on all EVM chains:
+The core logic is deployed at the addresses below.

+## v2

+### Ethereum Mainnet

-## Vaults
+#### Vaults

 - `HypoVault (impl)`: `0xF16714665955DBd0361D997eFc50fe391D96E8D0`
 - `Factory`: `0xd5049B2647de57141dE7F65E5124707B99A452A3`
 - `Accountant`: `0x65aA902AE3135658587FFC36ED51B61c927114e1`